 The United States is a dynamic place with a seemingly endless list of potential destinations when it comes to discovering the authentic heart and soul of this captivating country.
-From soaring mountaintops to white sand beaches, breathtaking canyons to dense forests filled with wildlife it would be hard to find any interest or passion that couldn’t be peaked by traveling to at least one of the U.S.’s primary regions.
+From soaring mountaintops to white sand beaches and scenic lakes, breathtaking canyons to dense forests filled with wildlife it would be hard to find any interest or passion that couldn’t be peaked by traveling to at least one of the U.S.’s primary regions.
 While the west coast brings the sun and the south brings the flavor, there’s something incredible about taking the time to experience the nation’s capital first-hand.

 You don’t have to be a political enthusiast to appreciate the vibrant energy, sense of innovation and potential that this east coast destination holds.
 Washington DC is a completely unique stop on the map.
 Encompassing stories and landmarks that celebrate history, culture, artistic endeavors and of course politics, Washington DC offers guests insight into some of the United States’ most intriguing features, all packed into just over 68-square miles of land.
 When you’re planning a trip here for the first time, there’s a lot to take in.
 Beginning your adventures with these 5-stops is a good way to get a sense of just how mesmerizing the nation’s capital can be.

 While the U.S. is dotted with natural history museums, there’s nothing like stepping foot inside the Smithsonian National Museum of Natural History when you’re visiting Washington D.C.
 First opened in 1910, this museum continues to impress and inspire thousands of visitors annually.
 Easily recognized by its green dome, this museum houses over 140-million artifacts and specimen aimed at provoking a sense of intrigue and discovery amongst guests.
 Integrated into the National Mall, The Smithsonian National Museum of Natural History provides plenty of space for exploring with a floor plan that covers over 300,000 square feet.